fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.1.0/Select-AzureSubscription.md

 # Select-AzureSubscription

 ## SYNOPSIS
-Changes the current and default Azure subscriptions
+Changes the current and default Azure subscriptions.

 ## SYNTAX